-Similar observations are expected to also probe Phase I cores.
-However, we cannot identify any in the GAS DR1 data.
-This is likely because the formation timescale of NH$_3$ is longer than the typical lifetime of Phase I cores, and we propose that observations of early-time high-density tracers such as CCS and HC$_n$N are needed in order to probe Phase I cores in the future.
+However, the simulations suggest that many observed cores mapped to Phase I and some in Phase III likely host a compact coherent region, $R_{\rm coh}\lesssim 0.02$\,pc, that remains unresolved.
+We find a number of cores in Taurus, which is a relatively quiescent region, are also classified as Phase II cores.
+Follow-up examination of the velocity profiles of these cores may find evidence of a coherent sub-region.
+In contrast, cores detected in Orion, Perseus (specifically in NGC 1333), and Ophiuchus have higher velocity dispersions and are predominantly classified as Phase I or III.